Neuro-Logical/speech/SLT_2022/README.md

   ```
   python Feature_Extraction/Linguistic/extract_linguistic_features.py
   ```
-We created an interactive notebook supporting the extraction of the linguistic and cognitive features from a csv file.
-It can be found in:
+To extract the linguistic and cognitive features from the transcripts of your speech data set, you can use the notebook in:

  ```
   Feature_Extraction/extract_ling_cog_features.ipynb